Why an Annual Training Plan Makes the Difference Between Making & Missing Goals - Coach Tip Tuesday

 Most athletes set goals, and they seek to accomplish these goals at races.
 (Remember: Races and goals are not the same thing.
 Races are the setting in which athletes seek to accomplish goals, but they are rarely goals in and of themselves.)
 That being said, it’s important for athletes to prioritize their races; not every race can be treated the same in terms of importance and priority from both a physiological and a psychological standpoint, as not every race can be the setting where all goals that an athlete sets can be accomplished.

 An Annual Training Plan covers a year, which is otherwise known as a macrocycle in the endurance sports world.
-Macrocycles are further broken down into planning periods called mesocycles, which are usually 4-6 weeks long.
-When thinking of the Annual Training Plan as a roadmap, mesocycles are effectively the stretches in between pit stops; they are planning periods that can function as progress and checkpoints along the way to the athlete’s intended destination or goals.
-Mesocycles are further broken down into planning periods called microcycles, which are usually a week in length).
+Macrocycles are further broken down into planning periods called mesocycles, which are usually 3-6 weeks long.
+When thinking of the Annual Training Plan as a roadmap, mesocycles are effectively the stretches in between pit stops; they are planning periods that can facilitate progress and function as checkpoints along the way to the athlete’s intended destination or goals.
+Mesocycles are further broken down into planning periods called microcycles, which are usually a week in length.
 Microcycles are composed of an athlete’s weekly training workouts, and these workouts themselves are the most granular aspect of an athlete’s training.

 Once A-Races are plotted, you work back temporally, planning out the microcycles that make up the mesocycles.
 In Linear Periodization, which is the most common (though not the only) method of annual planning deployed in endurance sports training plan design, mesocycles fall in a particular order that builds in specificity as the athlete gets temporally closer to their A-Race.
 Working backwards ensures that the most specific (and therefore, arguably the most important) time periods of training happen at the correct times relative to an athlete’s goal, which in turn helps an athlete be as prepared as possible on race day to try to reach their goals.

 These mesocycles are planned with specific intentions in mind, and they’re personalized for each athlete.
-The two main types of adaptations we seek in endurance sports training are neural and metabolic.
+The three main types of adaptations we seek in endurance sports training are neural, metabolic, and physiological.
 Neural adaptations are responses to training the neuromuscular system.
 The neuromuscular system connects muscles and nerves, which control body movements and functions.
 Examples of neural adaptations include improved quality of movement, such as swimming form, cycling cadence, or running mechanics.
-Metabolic adaptations, on the other hand, refer to training responses and improvements to the way that our bodies produce energy.
-Enhanced aerobic endurance, respiratory function, and fuel utilization are examples of metabolic adaptations.
+Metabolic adaptations refer to training responses and improvements to the way that our bodies produce energy.
+Enhanced aerobic endurance (aka the ability to sustain an activity such as running or cycling for longer periods of time), improved respiratory function, and enhanced fuel utilization are examples of metabolic adaptations.
+Finally, physiological adaptations are the adaptations that occur within our body’s systems and tissues.
+Improved tissue resilience, durability, and stronger muscles are examples of physiological adaptations.

 There is a cadence of “up” or working weeks where training volume and/or intensity is slightly higher than the previous week or weeks.
 These “up” weeks are followed by a “down” period of recovery in each mesocycle.
 How many consecutive “up” weeks are planned is individualized to each athlete, but I’ve found that a ratio of two “up” weeks followed by one “down” or recovery week works well for most age-group athletes.
-More traditional or “old school” models of planning used to call for three “up” weeks, but I’ve found that most age-group athletes are leading busy enough lives that the third week isn’t as high quality as the first two.
-As such, it’s more pragmatic to plan for a recovery week at that time so the athlete can rest a bit before heading into another round of “up” weeks.
+More traditional or “old school” models of planning used to call for three “up” weeks, but I’ve found that most age-group athletes are leading busy enough lives that the third “up” week isn’t as high quality as the first two due to the fact that athletes are mentally and physically fatigued by the time that third week rolls around.
+As such, it’s more practical to plan for a recovery week at that timing so the athlete can rest a bit before heading into another round of “up” weeks.
 Quality - not quantity of - training weeks strung together over the course of an Annual Training Plan has the most significant impact on an athlete’s adaptations and performance gains.
+All this being said, sometimes life events and/or the timing relative to races necessitates changes to this cadence of “up” and “down” weeks.

 Why is an Annual Training Plan Important?

 Individual workouts help athletes prepare physically and mentally for their intended goals.
-They impose a stimulus in the hope that that stimulus will in turn yield desired adaptations.
-While individual workouts are obviously important, the most significant thing about workouts is how they relate to each other and build off of each other over time.
+They impose a stimulus in the hope that that stimulus will in turn yield desired adaptations that will prepare athletes to meet their goals.
+Many athletes consider the physical adaptations that they will need to incur if they are to reach their goals, but the mental adaptations to training are just as important - if not more so - than the physical ones.
+While individual workouts are obviously important, the most significant thing about workouts is how they relate to each other and build off of each other over time - both from a mental and physical standpoint.
 This is where an Annual Training Plan becomes so important; an Annual Training Plan represents the thoughtfulness of how each workout builds on each other to collectively add up to give an athlete the highest probability of success when it comes to reaching their goals.

 Each individual athlete is unique.
-While there certainly are best practices that can be deployed in training for every athlete, how those practices are planned for, leveraged, and applied manifests at least slightly differently for each athlete.
-Every athlete has a different history in sport, different injury history, different motivations for training, different goals, and most importantly: a different life.
+While there certainly are best practices that can be deployed in training for every athlete, how those practices are planned for, leveraged, and applied manifests at least slightly (if not entirely) differently for each athlete.
+Every athlete has a different history in sport, different injury history, different motivations for training, different goals, different strengths, different limiters, and most importantly: a different life.
 No two athletes will ever live the same day-to-day existence, so it’s impractical to think that applying the exact same strategy or training plan to two different athletes will be practical let alone successful.

 How to Implement an Annual Training Plan